-This is the second in a series of four posts.
+This is the second post in series of blog posts on vehicle automation.
 The first post can be found here and the third one here.

 I have been working on autonomous vehicles and driver assistance systems for 23 years.
 I started to collect background material during my Ph.D. work from 1998 to 2001.
 Ten years ago, I started lecturing ME302B at Stanford University and collected even more material that I then compiled into a presentation.
 I was often asked to write this down instead of just talking about it.

 Comments, additions, input for missing pieces, and suggestions are welcome.
 Contact email@example.com.
 Thanks

 Research on self-driving or robotic vehicles started already in the late 1950s.
 Jameson Wetmore provides a detailed summary of the History and Motivations Behind 60 Years of Automated Highway Systems in America here and here.
 GM and the Radio Corporation of America (RCA) jointly began to conduct tests of automated highway prototypes with radio control for velocity and steering in 1958.
 As reported in 1960, magnets embedded in the vehicles tracked a steel cable buried in the road, while control towers managed overall traffic flow.
 The start of the new revolution seemed imminent, so much so that the New York Times predicted in 1960 that “full use [is] seen 15 years away”.
 Image: Radio Corporation of America (RCA).

 Originally built around 1960, the Stanford Cart was designed to study the feasibility of controlling a lunar explorer from Earth.
 The cart was further developed by a series of graduate students over the next two decades, which culminated with Hans Moravec, who outfitted the cart with stereo-vision, enabling it to autonomously navigate a chair-filled room —in only five hours—in 1979.
 Image: Stanford University.